seamusabshere/mini_record/README.md

 Post.auto_upgrade!
 ```

-If you don't like `col` there are also few aliases: `key, field, property, attribute`

 Instead of `:as => :my_type` you can use `:type => :my_type`

 Option `:as` or `:type` if not provided is `:string` by default, you can use all ActiveRecord types: